 The Basic Scotland Packing List

-Let’s start simply, before getting into the nuances of Scottish seasons.
+Let’s start with a basic list of what to pack for Scotland, year-round, before getting into the nuances of Scottish seasons.

+First off, you will want to be as comfortable as possible.
+Any trip to Scotland will likely involve lots of walking, trains, and buses.
 Not to mention, Scotland and the UK at large are notorious for awkward urban planning.
-Imagine rolling a suitcase on cobble stones and thin sidewalks while trying to find your hotel or Airbnb.
+Imagine rolling a suitcase on cobblestones and skinny sidewalks while trying to find your hotel or Airbnb.

 Spoiler alert: It’s hell.

 Ideally, this would be one to two long-sleeve shirts and two short sleeve t-shirts or tanks for layering, depending on the season (more on that in a bit).
 If you don’t already have a favorite tee, check out our list of the best travel t-shirts.